madhav-datt/spell-check/README.md

 ### Autocorrect Accuracy

 Calculated on inputs from Roger Mitton's Birkbeck spelling error corpus from the Oxford Text Archive.
+On a development set of 250 test cases (including context based mistakes for correctly spelled words) the spell-check program has an **accuracy of around 66 %** and close to **80 % for misspelled words with an edit distance equal to one.**

 ## Word Frequency Data Details